This helpful guide to local culture and social etiquette in Qatar will help you unveil the mysteries of this exotic Gulf country and enjoy expat life.

 Being a guest in someone’s home

-Once you are at the host’s home, always remove your shoes when entering the majlis – the reception room for visitors – and accept (with your right hand) everything that your hosts offers you to eat or drink.
+Once you are at the host’s home, always remove your shoes when entering the majlis – the reception room for visitors – and accept (with your right hand) everything that your hosts offer you to eat or drink.
 In Arabic culture sharing a meal is a way to show affection and create bonds, therefore it is rude not to accept hospitality.

 When you are full, just leave a very small portion of food on your plate and your host will understand.
 And don’t feel strange if you are invited to sit (cross-legged) on the floor and eat with your hands.
 Your host may provide cutlery for people who don’t know how to eat with their hands, and older people are always served first.
 Before eating or drinking for the first time, say “Bismillah”; and after finishing the dinner, say “Alhamdulillah” to thank the host.